 - A. Rates of Pay.
 Each employee shall be paid at one of the rates in the salary range for the classification in which they are paid.
-Employees paid on an hourly basis and working an eight (8) hour workday will be compensated at an hourly rate. - B. Entrance Salary.
+Employees will be compensated at an hourly rate.
+The most current pay plan can be found at www.co.marion.or.us/HR/Pages/payplan.aspx#. - B. Entrance Salary.
 Normally, an employee will be appointed or reinstated at the entrance rate for the classification.
 If an appointing authority believes it is necessary to make an appointment or reinstatement above the entrance rate, the appointing authority may do so if allowed by the Marion County Personnel Rules. - C. Merit Increases.
 Merit increases shall be based on satisfactory service.
 Employees shall be eligible for in-range merit increases on their established anniversary date until such time as an employee has reached the top step of the classification in which they were employed.
 The eligibility date, for the purpose of this section, shall be the date upon which the employee is granted their first in-range merit increase to the second step of their salary range.
 This eligibility date may be changed as a result of the timing of future in-range merit increases, promotions or reclassifications. - D. Eligibility For Merit Increases.
 A new employee shall be advanced to the second step of the salary range for their classification six months from the date of hire after satisfactory service in their classification.
 In those cases where a new employee is appointed above the minimum step of the salary range for their classification, their eligibility for advancement to the next step shall be the same as though they were appointed at the minimum step, unless otherwise ordered by the personnel officer.
 Thereafter, eligibility for advancement to each succeeding step of the salary range shall be after each additional year of satisfactory continuous service at the preceding step.